Introduction

 Defining a specific layout

-directory and we want to automatically define a
+Suppose we have a blog directory and we want to automatically define a

-layout for blog posts:
+specific post layout for blog posts:

 def process_info(info, site):